Yandex Cloud

 2. Select a Yandex account to log in to Yandex Documents.

 3. Specify the Path to file in Yandex Documents relative to the root directory.
 Omit /disk at the beginning.
-You can view the file location in Yandex Documents: open the file and navigate to File → Table details.
+You can view the file location in Yandex Documents: open the file and go to File → Table details.

 4. Click Add.